veganaize/closure-compiler/Browser-implementation-workarounds.md

 ## Safari

-* Safari 10 Object.seal(class C{}) throws an exception stating that the properties are not configurable, but not 10.2 so no bug was reported
+* Safari 10 Object.seal(class C{}) throws an exception stating that the properties are not configurable, but not 10.2 so no bug was reported.
+Closure Library avoids calling Object.seal on functions for goog.module exports.
 * [Webkit #167328](https://bugs.webkit.org/show_bug.cgi?id=167328) Safari 10 incorrectly scopes functions in eval.
+Closure Library, when this is detected, avoid the problem when loading goog.modules by wrapping code the code in an IIFE which has the correct scoping.